-Dallas Hiebert, a missions mobilizer with Frontiers Canada, kicked off Missio Dei 2019 in our Community Chapel with an inspiring talk on bringing the transformational message of Christ to unengaged Muslim people groups around the world.
-Hiebert’s open and inviting challenge of spreading the Gospel to the far reaches of the world set the tone for the remainder of Missio Dei as students, staff and faculty connected with representatives from over 15 missions organizations from across Canada.
+The Executive Director of Frontiers Canada (he has asked to remain anonymous), kicked off Missio Dei 2019 in our Community Chapel with an inspiring talk on bringing the transformational message of Christ to unengaged Muslim people groups around the world.
+His open and inviting challenge of spreading the Gospel to the far reaches of the world set the tone for the remainder of Missio Dei as students, staff and faculty connected with representatives from over 15 missions organizations from across Canada.
 Wednesday evening, students and mission representatives engaged in an evening worship service in preparation for the day ahead.

 On Thursday, the Providence community had the opportunity to catch a glimpse into various missions organizations dedicated to following through on Jesus’ Great Commission.
 The Hanna-Centre-turned-missions-hub hosted workshops highlighting Kingdom work being done in Turkey and the importance of sending Christian teachers to schools in South East Asia to provide students with an opportunity of learning about Christ in the classroom.